oroinc/documentation/commerce/configuration_guide/landing_commerce/sales/sales_info/sales_info_website.rst

 .. begin

-To enable or disable the display of sales representative information in the front store :ref:`footer links <frontstore-guide--navigation-footer>` per website:
+To enable or disable the display of sales representative information in the storefront :ref:`footer links <frontstore-guide--navigation-footer>` per website:

 1. Navigate to **System > Websites** in the main menu.
 2. For the necessary website, hover over the |IcMore| **More Options** menu to the right of the necessary website and click |IcConfig| to start editing the configuration.